literallysofia/literallysofia/README.md

 ### Hello stranger, I'm Sofia! 👋

-Full-time dreamer ✨🪐 and engineer 🔍 but probably traveling, listening to MCR and drinking matcha 🍵
+Full-time dreamer and engineer but mostly traveling, listening to MCR and drinking matcha 🍵

 #### 👩‍💻 Recent projects